L’Édifice - Maison Méricant

 ~1952-1954: New box cover

-Around the 50’s L’Edifice was again renewed.
+Around the 50's L'Edifice was renewed:

-The amount of parts are reduced.
-Now the horizontal white trusses are made of plastic.
-Roof tops are simplified wooden pieces.
+- Now the horizontal white trusses are made of plastic.

 ~1982 Reissued

-An other attement to bring L’Edifice back to the market.
-Same concept, but now sold in a plastic blister.
-All construction parts are wood again.
+An other attement to bring L'Edifice back to the market.

 Example of re-issued L'Edifice box #2.